MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/disable-auto-modernization-classic-home-pages.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn how to disable automatic modernization of classic home pages"
+description: "Learn about the automatic modernization of classic home pages, and how to disable this if you want."

 ---
 # Classic home page modernization